machine-detonation/6DBFEE/README.md

 :: Subkit, Medhammer or Boomskate shippers. (same reasons as the previous one)

+:: SFOTH x anyone (including the NPCs) or just Deity/Immortal x Mortal shippers in general

+: any ships with a large age gap (10+ years) in general are on thin ice I don't care if they're both legal adults it's still weird

 ## Boundaries

 ♢ :: Do not refer to me as "good girl/boy" or "mommy/daddy".
 I believe it is obvious as to why.